a-sit-plus/wallet-issuing-backend/README.md

 -----END PUBLIC KEY-----
 ```

-with it's `kid` of `did:key:mEgACaCUPdgNqCIFLVXE8yn5lZGaYjbyCys0go5xhPtbXj0U=`.
+with it's `kid` of `did:key:mEpBoJQ92A2oIgUtVcTzKfmVkZpiNvILKzSCjnGE+1tePRfaM0BRQ510KHx5igH1078BFTIFtxzEqY3E7TWR3z79O`.

-## Endpoints
+## REST API

 The OpenAPI spec is available at <http://localhost:8080/v3/api-docs>, the Swagger UI at <http://localhost:8080/swagger-ui/index.html>.
+Note that access to these resources should be restricted in public deployments.

-`GET /crl/1` returns the X.509 Certificate Revocation List, if the PKI implementation supports this (see below for configuration), i.e. only for the internal PKI.
-When AERA is used to sign device binding certificates, the CRL is available at an external URL.
+`GET /crl/1` returns the X.509 Certificate Revocation List, if the PKI implementation supports this, i.e. only for the internal PKI (see below for configuration).
+When the external AERA service is used to sign device binding certificates, the CRL is available at an external URL (specified in the issued certificates).

-`GET /credentials/status/1` returns the revocation list in a VC-compatible format, i.e. [Revocation List 2020](https://w3c-ccg.github.io/vc-status-rl-2020/).
+`GET /credentials/status/1` returns the revocation list in a VC-compatible format, that is [Revocation List 2020](https://w3c-ccg.github.io/vc-status-rl-2020/).

 Sample revocation list (transported as a JWS in compact representation, exploded here for readability):

 ```
 {
-  "kid": "did:key:mEgACaCUPdgNqCIFLVXE8yn5lZGaYjbyCys0go5xhPtbXj0U=",
+  "kid": "did:key:mEpBoJQ92A2oIgUtVcTzKfmVkZpiNvILKzSCjnGE+1tePRfaM0BRQ510KHx5igH1078BFTIFtxzEqY3E7TWR3z79O",
   "typ": "JWT",
   "alg": "ES256"
 }